 For the nachos:

-- To avoid mushy vegetarian taco meat, try not to chop your mushrooms too small or over-process the walnut/mushroom mixture.
+To avoid mushy taco ‘meat’, try not to cut your mushrooms too small or over-process the walnut/mushroom mixture.

 I like to prepare these nachos in a cast iron skillet, and you can do this in two different ways.
 You can create multiple layers of chips and toppings, which ensures most of the chips are covered in toppings.
 Or you can bake all the toppings in your skillet, and then use the chips to scoop it out.

 You can also make these nachos in a more traditional way by spreading the tortilla chips out on a sheet pan and loading on the toppings.

 Be sure to check out the FAQ as well as the tips and substitutions section above the recipe for more detailed advice and suggestions for making this recipe.